Cinderella (1997 film): Cultural significance

 Martha Tesema, a writer for Mashable, called the film "the best live-action princess remake", writing that it "deserves just as much praise now as it did then."
 Tesema credits its ethnic diversity with making the film as "enchanting" as it is, continuing that the production "invites you to accept these [characters' races] as just the way they are for a little over an hour and it's a beautiful phenomenon".
 Furthermore, the writer opined that future live-action remakes should watch Cinderella for reference.
 In an article for HuffPost, contributor Isabelle Khoo argued that despite the constant remakes that Hollywood produces "no fairy tale adaptation has been more important than Rodgers and Hammerstein's 'Cinderella.'", citing its diverse cast, combating of sexist stereotypes often depicted in other Disney films, and empowering themes that encourage children to make their own dreams come true as opposed to simply "keep on believing" among "three important reasons the 1997 version has maintained relevance today."
 Khoo observed that the film continues to be constantly praised in social media by fans who had grown up with the film for its diversity, concluding, "With so much talk about the lack of diversity in Hollywood these days, Rodgers and Hammerstein's 'Cinderella' is a shining example of the diversity we need."
 Similarly, Elle writer R. Eric Thomas crowned Cinderella "One of the Most Important Movies of the '90s".
 Describing it as "effortlessly, even unintentionally, progressive", Thomas wrote that the film "forecast a world with far more possibility; it's a film made for the future."
 Crediting the film with establishing both Brandy and Houston as "icons", the writer concluded that Cinderella teaches "about the limitless nature of storytelling.
 That in stories, there are no constraints; the only limit is your imagination.
 And once you learn that, you don't unlearn it", representing its theme that nothing is impossible.
 Mandy Len Catron, author of How to Fall in Love with Anyone: A Memoir in Essays, believes that the film remains "The only truly diverse version of the fairy tale" as of 2017.
 Ashley Lee of the Los Angeles Times declared Cinderella "the best example of colorblind casting of a screen musical to date" which "offers a useful template for potential successors", concluding, "the creatives behind Hollywood's current movie-musical boom could learn a thing or two from its clever spin on a classic text."

-Brandy Norwood reprises her role as Cinderella in the Disney+ film The Pocketwatch, part of the Descendants franchise.
+Brandy and Montalban reprise the roles as Cinderella and King Charming in the Disney+ film Descendants: The Rise of Red, part of the Descendants franchise, as versions of the characters based on the 1950 Cinderella film, and again in the sequel Descendants: Wicked World.